-The earlier you start preparing for college, the longer you'll have to showcase your grades, extracurricular activities, and leadership skills.
+The earlier you start preparing for university, the longer you'll have to showcase your grades, extracurricular activities, and leadership skills.
 It's also never too early to think about your personal essay.
 Write down possible essay ideas so that you'll have inspiration for your essay when it's time to start writing.

 The application process can be complicated and time-consuming, and it's easy to miss a step or a deadline.
 Crimson recently released Pathfinder - a comprehensive in-app tool that helps you stay on track and helps you quantify the value of activities you do in preparation to apply to US universities.

-Contained within the Crimson app, Pathfinder is a master list of everything you can do during school to increase your chances of getting into the college of your dreams.
+Contained within the Crimson app, Pathfinder is a master list of everything you can do during school to increase your chances of getting into the university of your dreams.
 Pathfinder includes over 280 goals, each with an assigned point value based on how much admissions officers will value that achievement.

 Pathfinder ensures you stay on track between now and applying to a university.
 It accurately predicts your admission results (based on your achievements).
 Combined with guidance from your personalized strategist, you'll become a master of your US university applications!

 It's never too early to get familiar with the university application process and the specific parts.
 Many students start thinking about what they want to include in their applications during their early high school years.